prrvchr/HyperSQLOOo/README.md

 - Rewrote [Driver.py][27] to allow:
   - Its operation with the new JDBC driver provided by the extension [jdbcDriverOOo][9] version 0.0.4.
-  - The support for the new [DocumentHandler][28] to make **odb** files portable as they were in LibreOffice / OpenOffce with version 1.8 of HsqlDB.
+  - The support for the new [DocumentHandler][28] to make **odb** files portable as they were in LibreOffice / OpenOffice with version 1.8 of HsqlDB.

 - Many other fix...